Credit: Alamy & ITV

 Married or not, there are undoubtedly some perks of sharing a household with that special someone.

-Apart from the obvious ones such as spending time with your true love, it can also bring financial stability as one household will be living off two incomes.
+Apart from the obvious ones, such as spending quality time with your partner, it can also bring financial stability.

-However, one financial guru has warned that if you’re cohabiting, you may want to consider putting a ring on it soon as you might be missing out on something quite important.
+However, one financial guru has warned that if you’re cohabiting, you may want to consider putting a ring on it soon, as you might be missing out on something quite crucial.

-During a recent episode of The Martin Lewis Money Show Live, Money Saving Expert’s Martin Lewis explained what happens to couples if, tragically, one of them passes away and they don’t have the legal protection that comes with a marriage.
+During an episode of The Martin Lewis Money Show Live, Money Saving Expert’s Martin Lewis explained what happens to couples if, tragically, one of them passes away, and they don’t have the legal protection that comes with a marriage.

 “So if you had a will and you got married, you no longer have a will in most cases so you need to do one again,” Lewis clarified.